Kingston, New York railroad stations: Union Station

 There was also a nearby station for the Colonial City trolley line under the West Shore Railroad tracks.

 Kingston Station, MP 2.8, became one of the busiest stations serving the U&D. The U&D went along the north side of the station while the Wallkill and West Shore ran in front (east) of it.

 In 1885, the West Shore became a part of the NYC.
 On February 1, 1932, the U&D ceased to exist and became the Catskill Mountain Branch of the NYC; Kingston Station became a NYC station.
-In its latter years (the early 1950's), one morning train a day (except Sundays) ran on the route from Kingston to Oneonta and one afternoon train in the east-bound direction ran back to Kingston.
+In its latter years (the early 1950s), one morning train a day (except Sundays) ran on the route from Kingston to Oneonta and one afternoon train in the east-bound direction ran back to Kingston.
 Passenger service on the old U&D route ended on March 31, 1954.

-NYC West Shore line service in the latter 1950s dwindled to one Kingston-Weehawken trip a day in each direction and one full-length Albany-Kingston-Weehawken trip a day in each direction; this last passenger service to Kingston ended in 1958.
+NYC West Shore line service in the latter 1950s dwindled to one Kingston–Weehawken trip a day in each direction and one full-length Albany–Kingston–Weehawken trip a day in each direction; this last passenger service to Kingston ended in 1958.
 The station was then abandoned.
 It had deteriorated so badly that it was torn down in the 1960s, although some local groups tried to save it.